-Marketing automation - For some it’s just email marketing, or a monthly newsletter.
+Marketing automation for B2B - For some it’s just email marketing, or a monthly newsletter.
 For others, it’s the core of their business, providing lead capture across different platforms, segmenting leads into highly targeted pools, allowing the sales team to know when to make the call, and the marketing team to send focused and relevant messaging at the right time in the right place to drive conversions and keep their audience for longer.

 Automation is not just there to tell your readers what you’ve been up to for the month, or that your new flagship product is now available in lime green and (by overwhelming demand) - fuschia.
 It can help you capture leads with contact forms, surveys, competitions, facebook ads, lead magnets.
 It can help you follow up with each segment of those leads separately, so those that have signed up for your office health and safety checklist can get a completely different set of emails from those that sign up for your short video series on the type of PPE needed for a Tree Surgeon.